AT A GLANCE

 • Women’s Studies (minor)

 SHU’s location in Fairfield County, Connecticut, means proximity to world-class hospitals, nationally ranked elementary and secondary schools, a high concentration of Fortune 500 corporations, and access to the employers in Connecticut’s “creative corridor,” along with a central location between NewYork City and Boston.

 The Catholic tradition

-National and international recognition includes a top-tier U.S. News & World Report ranking, The Princeton Review’s Best Colleges, The Princeton Review’s Best Business Schools, AACSB accreditation for the Welch College of Business, and selection by Colleges of Distinction.
+National and international recognition includes a top-tier U.S. News & World Report ranking, inclusion in The Princeton Review’s Best Colleges and Best Business Schools publications, AACSB accreditation for the Welch College of Business, and selection by Colleges of Distinction.

 Internships and job placement

 The SHU student body thrives on involvement outside the classroom, including 33 NCAA Division I sports; 29 club sports; a vibrant performing arts program with band, dance, theatre, and choir; Greek life in 14 organizations with more than 1,800 students; media groups; and more than 80 clubs and organizations.

 Accelerated graduate degrees

 Recognizing the value of a graduate degree in today’s marketplace, SHU offers an array of acceleratedbachelor’s-to-master’s programs ineach of our Colleges, which allow students to earn their undergraduate and graduate degrees within five to six years.